Massachusetts / Worcester County

 Healthcare

-Oxford residents have convenient access to quality healthcare, with major hospitals like UMass Memorial Health - Harrington and Saint Vincent Hospital nearby.
-With 2.3 physicians per 1,000 people and over 96% of residents covered by health insurance, medical services are both accessible and comprehensive.
-The area’s healthcare index indicates reliable care for families and individuals.
+Oxford residents have access to quality healthcare, with major hospitals like UMass Memorial Health - Harrington and Saint Vincent Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.3 per 1,000 people and 96.4% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals